Learners (film)

-Learners is a British comedy drama television film starring David Tennant and Jessica Hynes.
+Learners is a British comedy drama television film written by Jessica Hynes and directed by Francesca Joseph, it stars Hynes, David Tennant, Shaun Dingwall and Sarah Hadland.
 The film was announced by the BBC on 3 April 2007 and was broadcast on 11 November 2007.
 The DVD was released on 12 November 2007.

 Synopsis

 The film tells the story of a group of learner drivers.
-One of them, Beverly (Jessica Hynes), is a housewife who works as a cleaner at the police station and has failed her driving exams eight times, mainly because her husband Ian (Shaun Dingwall) is too impatient giving her driving lessons.
+One of them, Beverly (Hynes), is a housewife who works as a cleaner at the police station and has failed her driving exams eight times, mainly because her husband Ian (Shaun Dingwall) is too impatient giving her driving lessons.
 She decides to take driving lessons from Chris (David Tennant), a devout Christian driving instructor at Gear Change, with whom she falls in love.
 However Chris loves his boss Fiona (Sarah Hadland) who is having an affair with Beverly's colleague, policeman Gerry.

 Beverly tries to raise cash for her driving lessons, because Ian spent all their money on a pair of owls, hoping to sell their offspring for a profit.
 She ends up looting her daughter's savings for university.
 During her ninth secret driving test, she runs into Ian on the street, thus failing again.
 To make matters worse, Chris leaves Gear Change, because Fiona has an affair with Gerry, leaving all learner drivers without their favourite teacher.
 However, Chris returns when Fiona breaks up with Gerry, despite finding herself pregnant by him.

 When one of the owls gets sick, threatening the life of the eggs, Beverly must drive to the vet herself.
 She runs into Gerry on the motorway, who escorts her to the vet.
 The owl and eggs are saved, reuniting the family, giving Beverly enough confidence to try her test again, and pass this time.